The impact of the formation channel on gravitational-wave-galaxy cross-correlations: The catalogues

 The second parameter that we explore is the delay function, namely the probability function assumed for estimating the coalescence time, \(P(\tau)\).
-This is typically obtained from $n$-body simulations such as those performed in~\cite{deFreitasPacheco:2005ub} and it depends on the presence of specific dynamic processes like the Roche lobe overflow and a common envelope phase, as well as the presence and dynamics of the stars' natal kicks.
+This is typically obtained from $n$-body simulations such as those performed in~\citet{deFreitasPacheco:2005ub} and it depends on the presence of specific dynamic processes like the Roche lobe overflow and a common envelope phase, as well as the presence and dynamics of the stars' natal kicks.
 Performing such $n$-body simulations is beyond the scope of this first work; therefore, in order to study the importance of the delay function on the formation channel, we choose to treat it as a free function.
 We parametrise the delay function as a power law, $P(\tau) \deq 1/{\tau^\alpha}$ and set the power $\alpha = 1$ to be our baseline case.
-We will then compare it to three other representative values of $\alpha$, namely $\alpha = 0.95$, $\alpha = 0.75$ and $\alpha = 0.50$ in order to bracket different realistic scenarios~\cite{Mukherjee:2021qam, Pellouin:2024qao}; furthermore, it has recently also been suggested that the time-delay distribution for observed binary black holes is not universal, see~\cite{Afroz:2025typ} (a possibility which we leave for future work).
+We will then compare it to three other representative values of $\alpha$, namely $\alpha = 0.95$, $\alpha = 0.75$ and $\alpha = 0.50$ in order to bracket different realistic scenarios~\citep{Mukherjee:2021qam, Pellouin:2024qao}; furthermore, it has recently also been suggested that the time-delay distribution for observed binary black holes is not universal, see~\citet{Afroz:2025typ} (a possibility which we leave for future work).
+Notice that what we refer to as formation channel here is a given choice of model and parameters that describe the evolution history (formation and merger) of the binary, starting from the IMF and SFR, including the trapping factor, the progenitor-to-remnant mass-transfer function and the probability distribution function for the time delay between progenitor and remnant.
+The dynamics of a common envelope evolution and dynamical capture are, in our case, described by the delay function, which we treat as a free parameter -- in other words, if there are deviations from the standard common envelope evolution, the slope of the delay function will reflect this.